Francis Hopkinson: Personal life

 Hopkinson was the son of Thomas Hopkinson and Mary Johnson Hopkinson.
 He married Ann Borden on September 1, 1768.
 They had five children.
 He was the father of Joseph Hopkinson, who was a member of the United States House of Representatives and also became a federal judge.
 Hopkinson's sister Mary (1742–1785) was married to Dr. John Morgan, second chief physician and director general of the Continental Army.
 According to Pennsylvania tax records and a Philadelphia census, Hopkinson owned at least two slaves.

 Death

-On May 9, 1791, Hopkinson died in Philadelphia of a sudden apoplectic seizure.
+On May 9, 1791, Hopkinson died in Philadelphia of a sudden apoplectic seizure, i.e. stroke.
 He was interred in Christ Church Burial Ground in Philadelphia.